Language

 Can a voltage divider increase voltage?

-No. A resistor voltage divider can only reduce voltage.
-The output voltage is always less than or equal to the input voltage.
-To increase voltage, you need an active circuit such as a boost converter or charge pump.
+No. A resistor voltage divider can only reduce voltage, so the output is always less than or equal to the input.
+To step a voltage up, you need an active circuit such as a boost converter or charge pump.

 Vout -